STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 Shared mutex
 ------------

-A shared mutex is a synchronization primitive that can be used to protect shared data from being simultaneously accessed by multiple threads.
+A :ref:`shared mutex <public_api_header_hpx_shared_mutex>` is a synchronization primitive that can be used to protect shared data from being simultaneously accessed by multiple threads.
 In contrast to other mutex types which facilitate exclusive access, a ``shared_mutex`` has two levels of access:

 * `Exclusive access` prevents any other thread from acquiring the mutex, just as with the normal mutex.
   It does not matter if the other thread tries to acquire shared or exclusive access.